Reporting Abuse to Internet Platforms

 “We remove content that threatens or promotes sexual violence or exploitation.
 This includes the sexual exploitation of minors, and sexual assault.
 Our definition of sexual exploitation includes solicitation of sexual material, any sexual content involving minors, threats to share intimate images, and offers of sexual services”

 This policy is applied erratically, and often not to the benefit of women.
-Facebook user posted a video documenting the gang rape of a woman by the side of a road in Malaysia.
-The six minutes of graphic footage were live for more than three weeks, during which Facebook moderators declined repeated requests for removal.
-The content was only taken down after Facebook was personally contacted by the media house.
+When a Facebook user posted a graphic, six minute video documenting the gang rape of a woman by the side of a road in Malaysia, it was live on the site for more than three weeks.
+Repeated requests to take the video down were declined by Facebook moderators.
+It was removed only after a member of Facebook's Safety Advisory Board flagged it

 A post on Facebook by 'The Kinky Geeks of Chicago' which gratifies child pornography and incest was not taken down, despite multiple requests.